 Ramsey County officials struggle to maintain services amid steadily shrinking budgets.
 Ramsey County Attorney John Choi has seen the average time it takes to charge a domestic-abuse case drop from seven business days in 2009 to a day in 2010, just by combining the review and charging of cases into a single desk.
 Choi said those kinds of reorganizations save time, encourage a victim's cooperation with the system and, hopefully, save lives.
-But making them happen requires flexibility when it comes to manpower, and he worries that a tough budget climate will undermine his wiggle room.
 (Pioneer Press, St. Paul, MN, August 8, 2011).

 Car Stolen.
 Car Found.
 Now the Bad News.
 Reuben Rosario’s article on a stolen car that was sold for scrap metal without proof of ownership.
 (Pioneer Press, St. Paul, MN, July 29, 2011).

 New Program Calls for Longer Sentences for Dangerous, Repeat Criminals.
 According to the Ramsey County Attorney's Office, research shows that a large percentage of all felony crimes are committed by a small percentage of criminals (KSTP, St. Paul, MN, June 25, 2011).